 There are no adequate and well-controlled studies of Ervebo in pregnant women.
 Human data available from clinical trials with Ervebo are insufficient to establish the presence or absence of vaccine-associated risk during pregnancy.
 The decision to vaccinate a pregnant woman should consider the woman’s risk of exposure to Zaire ebolavirus.

-Furthermore, previous clinical studies of Ervebo did not include sufficient numbers of subjects 65 years of age and older to determine whether they respond differently from younger subjects.
+Furthermore, previous clinical studies of Ervebo with seniors did not include sufficient numbers of subjects 65 years of age and older to determine whether they respond differently from younger subjects.

-International Coordinating Group on Vaccine Provision - Ebola vaccine stockpiles
+International Coordinating Group on Vaccine Provision - Ebola Vaccine Stockpile

 Depending on the rate of vaccine deployment, it could take 2 to 3 years to reach the SAGE-recommended level of 500 000 doses for emergency stockpiles of vaccines.
-WHO, UNICEF, Gavi, and vaccine manufacturers continuously assess options to increase vaccine supply in case global demand increases.
+WHO, UNICEF, Gavi, and vaccine manufacturers continuously assess options to increase vaccine supply if global demand increases.

 The ICG is working with partners and stakeholders to use the Ervebo outbreak response vaccine in the context of an integrated Ebola outbreak response strategy based around early detection, contact tracing, case management, infection prevention and control measures, safe and dignified burials, and raising awareness among the affected communities.

 Ervebo (rVSV-ZEBOV) Ebola Vaccine News